 We strive to plan sustainable, equitable, accessible, and desirable communities that improve the lives of those that live, work, and travel through the areas we serve.
 A major component of this process is ensuring a strong focus on a robust community engagement process to put people at the forefront.

 This is our philosophy when approaching our planning pursuits, most recently on two award-winning North Jersey Transportation Planning Authority (NJTPA) Emerging Centers projects: The Raritan Sustainable Economic Development Plan and the Keyport Complete Streets Policy and Implementation Plan.
-FHI Studio's Mobility & Land Use and Community Engagement groups collaborated with clients and people in these communities to create visions for the future.
-These visions promote economic vitality, expanded employment opportunities, and attractive areas for people to walk, bike, drive, take the bus, and spend leisure time in their respective communities.
+FHI Studio's Mobility & Land Use and Community Engagement professionals collaborated with clients and people in these communities to create visions for the future.
+These visions promote economic vitality, expanded employment opportunities, and attractive areas for people to walk, bike, drive, take the bus, and spend leisure time in their community.

 The Borough of Raritan sought to create a 10-year sustainable Economic Development Plan to help maintain and expand downtown employment and economic activity.
 The plan focuses on an economic, land-use, and multi-modal vision that can be implemented to support the community.